overturetool/overturetool.github.io/publications/books/ms2/index.md

 * Page 5, last line: "or equal to" should be deleted.
 * Page 21, line 8: "Light" should be "Qualification"
+* Page 31, line 9-10: "Appendix Appendix" should be "Appendix"
 * Page 63, line 1: "exceed" should be "are less than"
+*